- On choosing between waxed and leather woodworking aprons

 Woodworking aprons are usually made of canvas or leather.

-Both are strong and durable materials that are very resistant to wear-and-tear.
-But each has its advantages and drawbacks for woodworking.
+Both are strong and durable materials that are very resistant to wear and tear.
+But each apron comes with strengths and weaknesses for woodworking.

 Canvas tool aprons are fairly low-maintenance material that doesn’t require any special treatment and you could simply pop your unwaxed canvas work apron into the wash when it gets dirty.